 Avoid This Myth About Addiction

 One of the reasons that this myth continues to circulate is that many people attempt to get clean without a realistic plan and with inadequate support.
 Getting clean and sober after a serious drug addiction requires significant planning, counseling, treatment, and work.
 Throwing away the substance and paraphernalia and swearing not to do it doesn’t usually work.
+There’s a reason professional addiction treatment exists.
+Trying to kick addiction on your own is often unpredictable, uncomfortable and, in some cases, dangerous.

 How We Can Help